 2014 Volvo XC60 Review

-The XC60's base six-cylinder engine provides sufficient power, automotive writers say, but they recommend upgrading to the more powerful turbocharged six-cylinder engines in higher trims for their added power and brisk acceleration.
-All models are equipped with a six-speed automatic transmission that reviewers say is generally smooth, but can occasionally hunt for gears while climbing hills.
+The 2014 XC60 comes standard with a six-cylinder engine, and while some critics report that it has enough power, many suggest that the optional turbocharged six-cylinder engine options give the XC60 quicker acceleration.
+Test drivers say the automatic transmission has trouble finding the right gear on inclines, but they report that it otherwise shifts smoothly.
 The base XC60 gets an EPA-estimated 18/26 mpg city/highway, which is acceptable for the class.
 Test drivers say the 2014 XC60 has controlled handling and a composed ride that's firm but comfortable.
 They add that while it’s not the sportiest crossover in the class, its steering is sharp and it’s easy to maneuver in tight spaces thanks to a small turning radius.

-Reviewers say the Volvo XC60's cabin is contemporary and well-appointed with quality materials.
-They say the XC60’s seats are exceptionally comfortable, and that the back seat provides plenty of head- and legroom.
-Auto writers think the XC60 is a great choice for families thanks to options like built-in child booster seats and cutting-edge safety features including City Safety and pedestrian and cyclist detection, both of which automatically apply the brakes at low speeds to try to avoid a collision.
+The XC60 has a modern cabin built with luxurious materials, reviewers write.
+The front seats are very comfortable and there is ample legroom and headroom in the back seats, according to auto journalists.
+Additionally, the availability of built-in child booster seats and safety features such as pedestrian and bicyclist detection with automatic braking gives the XC60 added appeal as a family vehicle, test drivers say.
 Standard features include Volvo’s Sensus infotainment system with a 7-inch display screen, an eight-speaker audio system, Bluetooth and satellite radio.
 Available features include a voice-controlled navigation system, front and rear park assist, a 12-speaker premium audio system, a rear-seat DVD entertainment system with dual screens, a rearview camera and lane departure warning.
 While test drivers say that the climate controls are clearly labeled and easy to use, some think the audio and navigation systems aren't as straightforward as those in rivals due to small buttons and a small display screen.
 Cargo space is excellent for the class.

 - "As for those competitors, the well-rounded 2014 Audi Q5 and 2014 BMW X3 come closest to matching the XC60's space and amenities, and they're a bit more luxurious as well.
 The Mercedes-Benz GLK-Class isn't as roomy as the Volvo, but it boasts added refinement and a similar emphasis on safety.
 There's also the 2014 Acura RDX, which offers strong value and even more passenger and cargo space than the XC60.
 Solid choices all, but when it comes to providing family-friendly transport in a stylish package, it's hard to beat the 2014 Volvo XC60." -- Edmunds